craftercms/docs/source/reference/templating-api.rst

 Crafter Engine provides the option of rendering automatically the navigation for you, just by using the macro ``navigation``

-See :ref:`newIa-navigation` for more information on the macro
+See :ref:`navigation` for more information on the macro

-.. _newIa-templating-rendering-breadcrumbs:
+.. _templating-rendering-breadcrumbs:

 ---------------------
 Rendering Breadcrumbs